Driver sought after woman struck and killed in South Jersey

 State police then confirmed the details.

-Action News has learned here at the New Lisbon Developmental Center a woman was killed Friday just before 1:30 p.m.
+Action News has learned a woman was killed Friday at the New Lisbon Developmental Center just before 1:30 p.m.

 New Jersey State Police confirming that someone driving a vehicle hit and killed the woman at Gilbert and Kester streets, located on the sprawling facility just off Route 72 in Woodland Township.